jhpyle/docassemble/_docs/config.md

 ## <a name="supervisor"></a>Username and password for the supervisord daemon

+{% include docker.html %}

 For increased security when using a [multi-server arrangement], **docassemble** has the option of using a username and password when **docassemble** containers need to send [supervisor] commands to themselves or to others.
-The username and password are set through the [Docker] environment variables `DASUPERVISORUSERNAME` and `DASUPERVISORPASSWORD`.
+When using the `jhpyle/docassemble` [Docker] image, the username and password are set through the [Docker] environment variables `DASUPERVISORUSERNAME` and `DASUPERVISORPASSWORD`.
 The values of these variables are stored in the `supervisor` directive of the Configuration, which is a dictionary with keys `user` and `password`.
 This directive should be considered